 LiDAR is fundamentally a distance technology.
-An airborne LiDAR system actively sends light energy to the ground.
-This light emitted is known as a pulse.
+From an airplane or helicopter, LiDAR systems send light to the ground.

-A LiDAR unit scans the ground from side to side as the plane flies because this covers a larger area.
-Some pulses will be directly at nadir.
-But most pulses travel at an angle (off-nadir).
-So a LiDAR system accounts for angle when it calculates elevation.
+As a plane travels in the air, LiDAR units scan the ground from side to side.
+While some pulses will be directly below at nadir, most pulses travel at an angle (off-nadir).
+So when a LiDAR system calculates elevation, it also accounts for the angle.

 1. Number of Returns

 Imagine you’re hiking in a forest.
 Then, you look up to the sky.
 If you can see light, this means that LiDAR pulses can go through too.
 Also, this means that LiDAR can hit the bare Earth or short vegetation.

 A significant amount of light penetrates the forest canopy just like sunlight.
 But LiDAR won’t necessarily only hit the bare ground.
 In a forested area, it can reflect off different parts of the forest until the pulse finally hits the ground.

 By using LiDAR to get bare ground points, you’re not x-raying through vegetation.
 Instead, you’re really peering through the gaps in the leaves.
 When it hits the branches, you get multiple hits or returns.

 In a forest, the laser pulse goes downwards.
 When light hits different parts of the forest, you get the “return number”.
 For example, you’ll get the 1st, 2nd, and 3rd returns until it finally hits the bare ground.
 If there’s no forest in the way, it will just hit the ground surface.

 Sometimes a pulse of light doesn’t reflect off one thing.
 As with the case of trees, one light pulse could have multiple returns.
 LiDAR systems can record information starting from the top of the canopy through the canopy all the way to the ground.
 This makes LiDAR valuable for interpreting the forest structure and shape of the trees.